chang-le-11/L2Net/README.md

-Code of Paper L2Net: Infrared and Visible Image Fusion Using Lightweight Large Kernel Convolution Network (TIM.2023.3328710), which can be found at https://ieeexplore.ieee.org/document/10301581
+Code of Paper L2Net: Infrared and Visible Image Fusion Using Lightweight Large Kernel Convolution Network, which can be found at https://ieeexplore.ieee.org/document/10301581